-Note 3: Goodwill and intangible assets
+Note 4: Goodwill and intangible assets

 The majority of our intangible assets consist of assets acquired through the 2017 acquisition of DDI-US.
-There were no changes to the carrying value of goodwill during the years 2019-2021.
-The components of our other intangible assets were as follows (in thousands):
+Based primarily on a reconciliation of our fair value to our market capitalization, we recognized a \$269.9 million impairment of goodwill and intangibles in 2022 and no changes to the carrying value of goodwill during 2021 or 2020 (See Note 2: Significant accounting policies).
+The components of our intangible assets were as follows (in thousands):